cryophobia/iOS7Colors.Xamarin/README.md

 # iOS7Colors.Xamarin

-iOS7Colors.Xamarin is a simple category on UIColor which provides you some of the standard colors used throughout iOS 7.
+iOS7Colors.Xamarin is a simple subclass implementation of UIColor which provides you some of the standard colors used throughout iOS 7.

-This project is based on the iOS implementation by [Claas Lange](https://github.com/claaslange/iOS7Colors)
+This project was inspired by the iOS implementation by [Claas Lange](https://github.com/claaslange/iOS7Colors)

 ## Screenshot